eflumerf/styleguide/dune-daq-cppguide.md

 Prefer placing the definitions for template and inline functions in the same file as their declarations.
-The definitions of these constructs must be included into every `.cc` file that uses them, or the program may fail to link in some build configurations.
+The definitions of these constructs must be included into every `.cpp` or `.cxx` file that uses them, or the program may fail to link in some build configurations.
 If declarations and definitions are in different files, including the former should transitively include the latter.
 Do not move these definitions to